 ❤️ Heart Health Support

-Cuminaldehyde, thymoquinone, and flavonoids exhibit documented anti-inflammatory effects.
-Jeera water may reduce markers of chronic inflammation linked to arthritis, joint pain, and metabolic syndrome.
+Regular consumption of jeera water may help reduce markers of chronic inflammation linked to joint pain, arthritis, and metabolic problems.

 😴 Supports Sleep & Relaxation

-Cuminaldehyde has documented antimicrobial and antifungal properties.
-Cumin acts as a natural expectorant, helping loosen mucus during colds.
-Combined with vitamin C, vitamin A, and iron content, it provides meaningful immune system support.
+Cuminaldehyde has documented germ-fighting and antifungal properties.
+Cumin also works as a natural expectorant, helping loosen mucus during colds.

 Cumin in Ayurveda & Unani Medicine

-In Ayurveda, cumin is classified as a tridoshic herb — it helps balance all three doshas (Vata, Pitta, and Kapha).
-It is particularly valued for kindling agni (digestive fire) and clearing ama (toxins) from the gut.
-Ancient texts prescribe cumin for digestive complaints, respiratory conditions, and as a general tonic.
+In Ayurveda, cumin is a tridoshic herb — meaning it helps balance all three body energies.
+It is especially valued for boosting digestive fire (agni) and clearing toxins (ama) from the gut.

-In Unani medicine — widely practised in Pakistan, India, and the Middle East — zeera is considered warming and drying in temperament, used in formulations for digestive weakness, flatulence, and appetite stimulation.
+In Unani medicine — the Greco-Arabic system practiced across South Asia and the Middle East — zeera is considered warming and drying.
+Healers use it in formulas for weak digestion, gas, and poor appetite.

 How to Use Cumin — Practical Methods